 - 1. The clock algorithm has been published and shares data on its relationship to disease outcomes.
 As of March 2023, companies like Elysium, Tally Health (founded by Sinclair), DoNotAge, Mudho, and EpiAge have no published data on their algorithms and whether they predict disease.
 TruDiagnostic with DunedinPACE is the only one. - 2.
-The test should be comprehensive and produce actionable data, supported by clinical studies. - 3.
+The test should be comprehensive and produce actionable data, supported by clinical studies.
+TruDiagnostic produces by far the most extensive amount of data and is involved with multiple clinical studies. - 3.
 The lab should be independent and not tied to supplement marketing or lifestyle apps.
-Be skeptical of a company that is selling you an unproven solution. - 4.
+Be skeptical of a company that is selling you more than the test result and recommendations. - 4.
 They must have strong policies around data privacy.
+Your DNA methylation profile is highly personal information.
 TruDiagnostic does their testing in house.